AmrGomaa3/assembly_learn/string_reverse/README.md

 - Stack operations naturally reverse order, making it ideal for this task.
 - `movzx` is critical to correctly push bytes without garbage in upper bits.
-- The program modifies the string in-place — no extra buffers used.
+- The program modifies the string in-place with no extra buffers used.